WSG23/yosai_intel_dashboard_fresh/docs/callback_architecture.md

 ## Grouped Operations

-`UnifiedCallbackManager` can execute a series of operations sequentially.
+`UnifiedCallbackManager` (an alias of `TrulyUnifiedCallbacks` exposed from `core.callbacks`) can execute a series of operations sequentially.
 This is useful when a Dash callback needs to orchestrate multiple steps.

 ```python
 from core.callbacks import UnifiedCallbackManager